We may earn money or products from the companies mentioned in this post.

 Cheese Curds in Wisconsin

-Cheese Curds are an uniquely Wisconsin delicacy.
-Cheese curds are formed as a by-product of the cheese making process.
+Cheese Curds are an uniquely Wisconsin delicacy and are formed as a by-product of the cheese making process.
 Most Cheese Curds in WI

 are of a cheddar cheese variety with mozzarella cheese curds coming in second.
 Cheese curds are little known in locations without cheese factories.

-Cheese curds should be eaten fresh, making cheese curds in high demand.
-Cheese curds need to be fresh and s
+Cheese curds should be eaten fresh and when they’re squeaky, making cheese curds in high demand.

 Germany brought with them their traditions, along with secret recipes of cheese making to Wisconsin.